 Evora Megalithic Circuit Map

 Traffic signs on the roads around Evora make it easy for you to find the several megalithic monuments in the municipality.
-However, here are the GPS coordinates and a map to help you find them.
+However, here is a map to help you find them.

 Get out of Evora historic centre and get to know the prehistory.
-If you need transportation or want to have a new experience hiking or cycling, check out our tours.
+If you need transportation or want to have a wonderful new experience hiking or cycling, check out all our tours.